 I know it‘s a bit of an effort to make this cake but it is so worth it.
 And you can buy the blueberries if you want.
 I did.

 Let me know how you cake turned out.
-And did you ever go blueberry picking or am I the only one with such an childhood memory?0 No time to comment?
+And did you ever go blueberry picking or am I the only one with such an childhood memory?0 Click and leave a ❤︎ if there is no time to comment.